-Any DEVCO directorate that receives, at HQ or EU Delegation, a claim of an entity to be an international organisation, and there is an interest in cooperation with that entity in indirect management, shall do an assessment of the nature of the Organisation before proceeding to the pillar assessment.18 agencies (see section 3.2.2.3.), including the pillar assessment (see section 3.1.1.5.) and the Special Entity Assessment Sheet, apply to the cooperation with international organisations.
+Any DEVCO directorate that receives, at HQ or EU Delegation, a claim of an entity to be an international organisation, and there is an interest in cooperation with that entity in indirect management, shall do an assessment of the nature of the Organisation before proceeding to the pillar assessment.19

+Mutatis mutandis provisions made in the context of Delegated Cooperation with the Member States' agencies (see section 3.2.2.3.), including the pillar assessment (see section 3.1.1.5.) and the Assessment of the appropriateness of working with an International Organisation/other implementing partner than a partner country (see Annex F5), apply to the cooperation with international organisations.